rcbops/rpc-openstack/scripts/artifacts-building/README.md

   ``rpcd/playbooks/stage-python-artifacts.yml``, then consumed as they are in any normal RPC-O/OSA deployment.
-The RPC-O deployment script skips the repo-build playbook to save time, but changes in the repo-build process in OSA mean that if the repo0build playbook is run it will skip all the build processes anyway as long as none of the requirements have changed.
+The RPC-O deployment script skips the repo-build playbook to save time, but changes in the repo-build process in OSA mean that if the repo-build playbook is run it will skip all the build processes anyway as long as none of the requirements have changed.

 * Container artifact consumption is implemented through the use of the